mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 name:     Brilliant Plume
 text:     Restore 1❤️ to your General.
 Draw a card.

-name:     Eruptive Egg
-text:      If this minion dies during your opponents turn it deals 3 damage to all enemies around it.
-          This minion takes 1 damage at the end of your opponents turn.
-          **Docile**, cannot move.

 name:     Exhuming Sand
 text:     Summons a 2⚔️/1❤️ Sand Dervish when its owner summons a minion from their hand.